fidor/fidor_api/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/klausmeyer/fidor_api.

+## Changelog

+Note that for now I won't do semantic versioning.

+This means things might and will change even in patch-level bumps of the version number (like they did between `v0.0.1` and `v0.0.2` already).
+My current plan is to switch to semantic version with a release of `v0.1.0`.

+Have a look at the [CHANGELOG](CHANGELOG.md) for details.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).